rbkhmrcr/rbkhmrcr.github.io/index.md

 was then immediately introduced to assembly and realised HTML isn't actually even a programming language, and I have been fully submerged in the world of computer science ever since :)

-Fun facts about my education start with that I went to an all boys' school for my final year of high school, because my school didn't teach physics or further maths and I needed them to get into uni.
+Also I went to an all boys' school for my final year of high school, because my school didn't teach physics or further maths and I needed them to get into uni.
 My BSc transcript is pretty eclectic but I was somehow awarded an academic achievement scholarship every semester.
 My bachelor's project was on random number generation.
 I used an online C compiler, it was so much fun.